-The subsidiary undertakings are engaged in the operations of a block rubber manufacturer, tourist resort, retailing building supplies, property development and leasing of properties in Malaysia.
+The subsidiary undertakings are engaged in the operations of a block rubber manufacturer, hotel and resort operators, property development and leasing of properties in Malaysia.

-A more detailed review of the Group's operations is set out in the Chairman's Statement on page 6.
+A more detailed review of the Group's operations is set out in the Chairman's Statement on page 7.